Tudor Grange Academy, Solihull: Merger

-The schools would be merged in 1974 to become Tudor Grange Grammar School.
+The schools were merged in 1974 to become Tudor Grange Grammar School.

 The original houses for both the boys and girls schools were all named after Tudor noble houses.
 When the schools merged so too did the houses, becoming Beaufort-Mowbray, Lancaster-Newburgh, York-Verney and Howard-Richmond.

 Comprehensive

-In 2002 it was known as 'Tudor Grange Secondary School', and was a mixed 11-16 comprehensive school with a pupil roll of around 1250.
-Including both buildings from the girls' and boys' school (now known as Willow and Oak buildings), it was a technological college with high academic achievement.
+In 1974, for the new intake it became 'Tudor Grange Secondary School', and was a mixed 11-16 comprehensive school with a pupil roll of around 1250.
+(The existing pupils remained at their respective Grammar schools.)
+The comprehensive school included both buildings from the girls' and boys' school (now known as Willow and Oak buildings), it was a technological college with high academic achievement.

 Since then a new block dedicated to teaching the International Baccalaureate Diploma has been added together with a new sports hall allowing one of the two old gyms has been turned into a large classroom known as the 'Lead Lesson Suite' used as an exam room and for teaching large groups of pupils.
 In November 2009 the school was awarded Bronze award in the Eco-Schools programme which is run nationwide.
 The school also has a partnership school called Tudor Grange Academy Worcester, replacing Elgar Technology College.

 The school became fully comprehensive in 1974, the year the County Borough of Solihull became the larger Metropolitan Borough of Solihull.
 In 1984, Solihull LEA looked at the possibility of returning to a selective system of schools (made possible because the 1976 Education Act was repealed in 1979), and making the school a grammar school.
 In September 1995, Tudor Grange became a Technology College and in September 2009 the school adopted a specialism in business and enterprise.
 In 2007 the school houses were changed to reflect the schools status as a technology college, to the names of British scientists and engineers.
 In September 2010, it converted to become an Academy.

 The school was classed as outstanding by OFSTED in 2006, and shares a partnership with the Tudor Grange Academy in Worcester.